gregorybchris/interval-tree/README.md

-# iosome
+# Interval Tree

-Some projects to practice what I learned in my algorithms class while practicing Swift
+I created this repo to practice what I learned in my college algorithms class and learn Swift at the same time.
+Here you'll find an implementation of interval trees as well as longest common subsequence.

-## LCS

-An implementation of the longest common subsequence problem

-Also includes an efficient implementation of the length of the LCS as well as longest increasing subsequence in one string (LIS)

 ## GraphIntervals